The-AI-Alliance/trust-safety-evals/docs/glossary.markdown

 ## Sustainability

 (See also [\[2\]](#nist)) Taking into account the environmental impact of [AI Systems](#ai-system), such as carbon footprint and water usage for cooling, both now and for the future.

+## Taxonomy

+In this context, _taxonomy_ is used to refer to how categories are defined for known risks, other safety concerns, and other areas where detection or measurement is desirable.

 ## Token